sentient-agi/Sentient-Enclaves-Framework/enclave-init/README.md

 A: Init mounts cgroups but doesn't configure limits.
 You can configure limits manually or via service wrapper scripts.

+**Q: Can services start in parallel?**

+A: No, services start sequentially based on dependency order.
+This ensures correct ordering but may be slower than parallel startup.

+**Q: How fast is dependency resolution?**

+A: O(V + E) complexity using topological sort.
+Very fast even with complex dependency graphs.

 ### Security

 **Q: Is the control socket secured?**